-Nature Lab/Trees/West Indian Mahogany
+Nature Lab/Specimen Collection/West Indian Mahogany

 West Indian Mahogany